duncanD0ugh/CompSciWork/README.md

 # CompSciWork
-Projects and assignments from my Bachelors of Computer Science (RMIT Melb AU), 2018 - 2020
+Projects and assignments from my Bachelors of Computer Science (RMIT Melb AU)

-Name: Duncan Do
+Repository for course work

-Birth Date: 16-01-2000
+---Practical Data Science with Python---

-Student Number: s3718718
+- No tutorial or practical work of note (All material covered in assignments)